HORMONE REPLACEMENT THERAPY

 The client has Grave’s disease or hyperthyroidism, but a hair analysis indicates sluggish thyroid activity and slow oxidation.
 This is the rule, not the exception.
 See the article on Thyroid Disease for a deeper understanding of why this occurs in almost every case.

 A fact that is not well known is that therapy with hydrocortisone, Prednisone and related products often causes a low level of B-complex vitamins.
 The only way to remedy this in the short term is to take extra amounts of vitamin B complex.
-Often up to 100 mg per day or more of the B-complex vitamins are needed to offset this effect of cortisone therapy.
 When one does this, many people find it much easier to wean themselves off hydrocortisone therapy.
+This is a research topic.